vinceskahan/v5wiki/pip-troubleshooting.md

 The library `CT3` is the Cheetah library (formerly called `Cheetah3`).
 It has 25 wheels, which will cover most cases.
 However, if you have an unusual platform, pip will attempt a `setup.py` install, which involves compiling its "NameMapper" utility.
 It's a simple utility, so this usually succeeds without problem.
-If not, Cheetah has a fallback of a pure Python, but slower, version.
+If not, Cheetah will fall back to a pure Python, but slower, version.

 ### ephem